Japan-Australia Leaders’ meeting (Summary)

-On September 9, commencing at 3:10 p.m. (local time; 6:40 p.m. on September 9 JST) for approximately 20 minutes, Mr. KISHIDA Fumio, Prime Minister of Japan, who is visiting New Delhi, India, to attend the G20 Summit, held a leaders’ meeting with the Hon.
+On November 17, commencing at 10:40 a.m. (local time; 3:40 a.m. on November 18 JST) for approximately 25 minutes, Mr. KISHIDA Fumio, Prime Minister of Japan, who is visiting San Francisco, the United States to attend the APEC Summit, held a leaders’ meeting with the Hon.
 Anthony Albanese, MP, Prime Minister of the Commonwealth of Australia.
 The overview of the meeting is as follows.

-- The two leaders discussed North Korea’s nuclear and missile issues as well as the abductions issue.
+- The two leaders affirmed that they would continue to coordinate closely in dealing with North Korea on the nuclear and missile issues as well as the abductions issue.